Pathophysiology of spider bites

 The pathophysiology of a spider bite is due to the effect of its venom.
 A spider envenomation occurs whenever a spider injects venom into the skin.
 Not all spider bites inject venom – a dry bite, and the amount of venom injected can vary based on the type of spider and the circumstances of the encounter.
 The mechanical injury from a spider bite is not a serious concern for humans.
 Some spider bites do leave a large enough wound that infection may be a concern.
 However, it is generally the toxicity of spider venom that poses the most risk to human beings; several spiders are known to have venom that can cause injury to humans in the amounts that a spider will typically inject when biting.

 Only a small percentage of species have bites that pose a danger to people.
 Many spiders do not have mouthparts capable of penetrating human skin.
 While venoms are by definition toxic substances, most spiders do not have venom that is toxic to humans (in the quantities delivered) to require medical attention.
-Of those that do, fatal outcomes are exceedingly rare.
+Of those that do, fatal outcomes are rare.

 Spider venoms work on one of two fundamental principles; they are either neurotoxic (impairing the nervous system) or necrotic (dissolving tissues surrounding the bite).
 In some cases, the venom targets vital organs and systems.

 Neurotoxic venom

 Spiders paralyze prey with neurotoxic venom of some sort.
 A few have a venom that cross reacts with mammalian nervous system, though the specific manner in which the nervous system is attacked varies from spider to spider.
-When motor neurons are excited the symptoms include muscle spasms, cramps, and twitching.
-When autonomic nerves are involved sweating, drooling, gooseflesh.
-In the extreme unstable blood pressure and heart rate can result.